-One of the primary ways many people enjoy entertainment right from their phones is through playing games.
-Mobile games come in several genres, and some of them may even have counterparts you can play on computers or consoles.
-In any case, many games for mobile phones tend to use a lot of resources in order to run efficiently, and this can be true even on the newest models.
+One of the primary ways many people enjoy entertainment from their phones is through playing games.
+Mobile games come in several genres; some may even have counterparts you can play on computers or consoles.
+In any case, many games for mobile phones tend to use a lot of resources to run efficiently, and this can be true even on the newest models.

 Once we wrap things up, we’ll also discuss whether it is okay or recommended to keep playing games on the phone while the device is charging.

-Doing all of this at once means that the central processor is working hard in order to make sure you get the most out of your game.
+Doing all of this at once means that the central processor is working hard to ensure you get the most out of your game.
 As long as your phone is able to handle the specifications of the game in question, you shouldn’t notice any stuttering or other problems as you play.

 Generally, it is perfectly fine to play games on a phone.
 In fact, it is one of the main things for which people buy and use smartphones.
 In 2020, mobile game sales accounted for nearly 50% of all the revenue for the video game industry the world over for that year alone.

-The proper answer to this question depends on what we mean when we talk about damage to the phone’s battery.
+The proper answer to this question depends on what we mean when discussing damage to the phone’s battery.
 As we’ve already touched on, playing games can drain the battery much faster than many of the other activities you might choose to do on your smartphone.

 However, playing these games isn’t necessarily bad for the phone itself.
-Battery drain is normal when you unplug and use your phone for many daily tasks, and gaming just happens to contribute to that drain faster than other things.
+Battery drain is normal when you unplug and use your phone for many daily tasks, and gaming contributes to that drain faster than other things.

-With that said, excessively playing games on the phone without allowing the device to rest could damage the battery in the sense that it lowers its overall charge ceiling.
+With that said, excessively playing games on the phone without allowing the device to rest could damage the battery because it lowers its overall charge ceiling.

-As long as you are not using your smartphone improperly, it should be difficult to damage the battery in most other ways.
-However, playing games a lot could mean that the phone is generating quite a bit of heat often.
+As long as you are not using your smartphone improperly, damaging the battery in most other ways should be difficult.
+However, playing games a lot could mean that the phone generates quite a bit of heat often.

 Heat is not good for the phone or its components.
 The longer the phone stays hot, the more the components inside, battery included, could have difficulties functioning at peak efficiencies.